urbit/old-urbit.org/_posts/doc/2013-08-22-Chapter-5-types.markdown

 In a `%lead` core, the entire payload is opaque, so any core with the same battery type is compatible.
 Hence, bivariance.

-In an `%iro`n core (normal gates, ie functions/lambdas, are either `%gold` or` %iron'), the sample is write-only.
+In an `%iron` core (normal gates, ie functions/lambdas, are either `%gold` or `%iron`), the sample is write-only.
 Hence, a core with a less restrictive sample can be substituted - contravariance.
 The payload is opaque.